-The Norwegian Oil and Gas Association has drawn up guidelines for the existing reporting requirements.
-These guidelines can be regarded as a contribution towards simplifying discharge reporting.
-The guidelines include definitions of which chemicals sort under the different areas of use in Chapters 4.2-49.9 of the Appendix.
-Norwegian Oil and Gas' guidelines for sampling and analysis of produced water can be used as a basis when analysing components dissolved in the water.
+The Norwegian Oil and Gas Association has drawn up guidelines for the reporting requirements in Section 34 litera c.
+These guidelines can be regarded as a contribution towards simplifying reporting and making it more coordinated, and can be used in addition to the Norwegian Environment Agency's Guidelines for reporting from the petroleum activities offshore (in Norwegian only).
+The guidelines of the Norwegian Oil and Gas Association include, inter alia, definitions of which chemicals sort under the different areas of use in Chapters 4.2-4.9 of the Appendix.